Guide: How to Sell AI Technology

 Focused Demand Generation allows you to get in front of great leads.
 Great leads are decision-makers looking to solve specific problems.
 Very often, they have tried to solve their problem with in-house solutions but are not satisfied.

 A study undertaken by VC MMC Ventures found that a full 40% of AI Startups have no elements of AI in their software at all.
 But it is not just start-ups who feel the need to embellish the truth, even IBM Watson has been called out for, shall we say, exaggeration.
-Why is there the temptation to say you have AI technology when you don’t or to exaggerate what your technology can do?
+Why is there the temptation to say you have AI technology when you don’t or to exaggerate what your technology can do, regardless of company age?

-Discussing with executives how to market and sell AI technology, I came across the term the “AI Effect”.
-I wish I’d known about it earlier, but this theory describes why companies feel the need to exaggerate.
+Discussing with executives how to market and sell AI technology, we came across the term the “AI Effect”.
+This theory describes why companies feel the need to exaggerate.
 The AI Effect argues that once a user understands how technology works, they no longer consider the technology to be AI.
 Or, to put it another way, the AI Effect defines AI magic and any other “non-magic” technology as “not real AI”.

 The AI Effect encourages companies to obfuscate.
 But let’s be honest, AI technologies are not exaggerating in a bubble.
 We live in a world of fake news and what some have worryingly called a “post-factual era”.
-However, I am an optimist and I believe that companies that market and sell AI dishonestly will ultimately be punished for that behavior.
+However, we believe that companies that market and sell AI dishonestly will ultimately be punished for that behavior.
 More importantly, the exaggeration has been taken to such an extreme that it is hurting the bottom lines of even the biggest players with prospective buyers afraid that all AI is just smoke and mirrors.

 Why Being Honest is a Good Demand Generation Strategy

-A change is coming and the companies who are honest and helpful to their customers will be the main beneficiary.
+A change is coming and the companies that are honest and helpful to their customers will be the main beneficiary.
 In the book The Tipping Point, Malcolm Gladwell argues that to effect a major change, or market and sell AI in our context, you need mavens, connectors, and salesmen.
-He calls this the “Laws of the Few”.
+He calls this the “Laws of the Few.”

 Three Key Ingredients of Major Change

-Mavens are the influencers, who share ideas and impact opinion.
+Mavens are the influencers, who share ideas and impact opinions.
 These are the influencers you will target as part of your marketing campaigns.

 AI exaggeration is at a tipping point.
-Buyers are sick of being lied to by companies who market and sell AI and as businesses struggle they will no longer have extra money at their disposal to try out technology.
+Buyers are tired of being lied to by companies that market and sell AI.
+As businesses struggle, they will no longer have extra money at their disposal to try out new technology without results.

 Getting your first website visitors, meetings and full events may be tougher if you market and sell AI without making wild claims, but hold the line and you will succeed.

-We can agree that selling magic isn’t a successful growth strategy.
-But I would take it a step further: You need to stop trying to market and sell AI technology altogether.
+Now that we can agree that selling magic isn’t a successful growth strategy, we would take it a step further.
+You need to stop trying to market and sell AI technology altogether.
 People don’t buy technology, they buy solutions.

 Look at your smartphone.
 Did you buy it because it has a faster processor, machine learning, or more RAM?
-Or, did you buy it you want to take great pictures of your kids, keep in touch with your family and friends and stream Netflix on the Underground?
+Or, did you buy it because you want to take great pictures of your kids, keep in touch with your family and friends, and stream Netflix on the Underground?